Data4Democracy/Chimera-Donkeys-and-Elephants-/README.md

 ` @funder Congratulations!
 Who knew the #NRA were such snowflakes? ❄️` ` RT @mcevasco: These #NRA ads are simply un-American.
 The road to authoritarianism is paved with garbage like this. https://t.co/QtpLcPNtip`
 These tweets may look liberal, but they are using conservative methods to present their point therefore this would be labled **C**.
+* read the background information on the Moral Foundations below:

 #### The 6 Moral Foundations